- The study Subnational Doing Business of the World Bank Group seeks to identify best regulatory practices

 - It is part of the Strategic Plan for the Internationalization of the Spanish Economy 2014-2015

-This exercise responds to the mandate of the Entrepreneurs Act, which states that the Ministry of Economy and Competitiveness will promote the development and publicity of business climate indicators.
+This exercise responds to the mandate of the Entrepreneurs Law, which establishes that the Ministry of Economy and Competitiveness will promote the development and publicity of business climate indicators.
 It is also included in the Strategic Plan for the Internationalization of the Spanish Economy 2014-2015.
 In addition, it responds to the recommendations of the International Monetary Fund and the European Commission to improve the business climate and facilitate the activity of companies in Spain.

-The objectives pursued with the report are mainly:
+The objectives of the report are mainly:

 - Identify best regulatory practices and promote their exchange